 This is part of a greater phenomenon called Financialization, and it directly affects millions of students across the nation.
 The Roosevelt Network believes higher education is a public good that should be accessible for all.
 To help students defend this public good in their own communities, we are launching the second edition of the Financialization of Higher Education Incubator.
 Our “Fincubator” is a paid, part-time, eight-week program designed to train and equip students with the information and skills needed to defend higher education as a public good.
 Students will research and evaluate the financialization of their own college campus, and work with decision-makers and campus coalitions to develop recommendations and advocacy plans to prioritize student voice in financial decision-making.

 Students work in groups to develop a project on their campus, and each group member will receive an individual stipend.
 Each project will receive an operating budget for project-related expenses.
 Each student is expected to reserve 5–7 hours/week to participate in trainings and work on their project.
+Learn more about past projects here!

 - Biweekly trainings focused on understanding the concept of financialization, how to do Financialization research, data analysis and hypotheses building, how to build advocacy and coalition building